34-Year-Old Outfielder – Toronto Blue Jays

 Steve Pearce Contract Information:

-Signed a one-year deal with the Rays in January of 2016.
+Signed a two-year, $12.5 million contract with the Blue Jays in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Steve Pearce – simply subscribe now.